 One remarkable Chapala man, Isidoro Pulido, had close links to several of the most important writers and artists ever to live and work at Lake Chapala.
-Isidoro was put in jail at the behest of English novelist D. H. Lawrence; he was befriended and employed by American poet Witter Bynner and taught to create near-perfect replicas of ancient archaeological pieces by American artist Everett Gee Jackson.
-In addition, he was immortalized in Arthur Davison Ficke’s novel, Mrs Morton of Mexico, and the central figure in a US newspaper column published in the 1960s, a decade after his death.
+According to American poet Witter Bynner, Isidoro was put in jail at the behest of English novelist D. H. Lawrence, before Bynner befriended Isidoro and employed him, while American artist Everett Gee Jackson taught Isidoro how to create near-perfect replicas of ancient archaeological pieces.
+In addition, Isidoro was immortalized in Arthur Davison Ficke’s novel, Mrs Morton of Mexico, and was the central figure in a US newspaper column published in the 1960s, a decade after his death.
 How on earth did all this come about?

 Though Isidoro (sometimes Ysidoro) Pulido Rentería was born in Tonalá on 17 April 1909, he spent virtually his entire life in Chapala.
 Isidoro, son of José Refugio Pulido and Clotilde Rentería, had just turned 14 when D H Lawrence and Witter Bynner visited Chapala in 1923, and belonged to a group of young people who hung out having fun at the Hotel Arzapalo and the main beach, hoping to receive tips in exchange for cleaning shoes and running errands.
 Unfortunately, they entered the hotel dining room once too often, and made more noise than Lawrence (or the Arzapalo’s then manager, photographer Winfield Scott) could tolerate.
-Lawrence complained, and Scott arranged for Isidoro and several of his friends to spend the next couple of nights in jail.
+According to Bynner, Lawrence complained, and Scott arranged for Isidoro and several of his friends to spend the next couple of nights in jail.
+(D. H. Lawrence’s wife, Frieda, in letters to friends after the publication of Bynner’s memoir, was adamant that no such incident could ever have occurred.)

-Bynner, a witness to all this, thought that Lawrence had overreacted to the boys, and failed to appreciate their youthful enthusiasm.
+Bynner, who claimed to have witnessed all this, thought that Lawrence had overreacted to the boys and failed to appreciate their youthful enthusiasm.
 He explained in his memoir Journey with Genius how:

 Ysidoro… had come to regard himself as our special room attendant, being adept not only at shoeshining but at filling missions for us with tailor, seamstress, grocer, post office, or bar.
 In fact we had soon set up a small bar of our own in our front room at the hotel and taught him various skills for mixing drinks.
 Tequila (with lemon, orange, or grapefruit and mineral water) was the staple.”